fhansmann/personal-website/src/content/hero/index.md

 subtitle: 'I turn green tea into code.'
 ---

-I'm a front-end developer based in Munich, Germany, specialized in crafting awesome looking & performant websites.
+I'm a front-end developer based in Munich (DE) and focused on crafting awesome-looking & performant websites.